Centre For Family Equity

 Family Poverty in BC

-Furthermore, rural reserves experienced a child poverty rate of 35%, significantly higher than the 27.5% rate observed in urban reserves.
+Furthermore, rural reserves experienced a child poverty rate of 42.2%, significantly higher than the 30.2% rate observed in urban reserves.

 We must recognize the disparities experienced by newcomer and racialized families.
-Based on 2021 Census data using the LIM after-tax measure, most racialized children in BC face higher poverty rates compared to non-racialized children.
-Arab, Korean, and West Asian children have more than double or triple the risk of poverty.
+Based on 2020 Census data using the LIM after-tax measure, most racialized children in BC face higher poverty rates compared to non-racialized children.
+Arab, Korean, and West Asian children have more than double the risk of poverty.
 The census data also reveals that in 2020, over one in five (21%) recent immigrant children aged 0-17 lived in poverty in BC.

 These statistics expose the stark reality that certain families in BC face a significantly higher risk of living in poverty.
 At the Centre for Family Equity, we are committed to advocating for equitable policies and implementing tailored initiatives to address these disparities and create a just and prosperous future for every family.

-Statistics on child poverty quoted here are care of First Call's 2023 BC Child Poverty Report Card.
+Statistics on child poverty quoted here are care of First Call's 2024 BC Child Poverty Report Card.

 The Centre for Family Equity is a member of the BC Poverty Reduction Coalition and partners and collaborates with a diversity of organizations throughout BC.